Term of the Moment

 Definition: Apple

-On April Fool's Day 1976, Apple was founded by Steve Jobs and Steve Wozniak, and the company began operation in the garage of the Jobs family home in Los Altos, California.
-Their first computer, the Apple 1, was introduced at the Palo Alto Homebrew Computer Club, and 10 retail stores were selling it by year-end.
+It all started on April Fool's Day 1976 when Apple was founded by Steve Jobs and Steve Wozniak in the garage of the Jobs family home in Los Altos, California.
+By year end, the Apple 1 was introduced at the Palo Alto Homebrew Computer Club, and several retail stores eventually began to sell it.
+See Apple 1.

 A year later, the Apple II was introduced, which blazed the trails for the personal computer industry.
 A fully assembled Apple II with 4K of RAM sold for $1,298.
 With an open architecture that encouraged third-party vendors to build plug-in hardware enhancements, Apple IIs became the most widely used computer in the home and classroom.
-They were also used in business primarily running the innovative VisiCalc spreadsheet software.
+They were also used in business primarily to run the VisiCalc spreadsheet, which was a huge innovation at that time.
+See VisiCalc.

 In 1983, Apple introduced the Lisa, the forerunner of the Macintosh.
 Lisa was aimed at the corporate market, but was soon dropped in favor of the Mac, which debuted in 1984.
 As a graphics-based machine, the Mac was immediately successful as a low-cost desktop publishing system.
 See Mac history.